 These methods of hair removal, where several hairs are pulled out of the skin or a cream that enables hair to be wiped off can damage the skin and as a result delay the healing process.

-Please provide your medical history to the clinician before a laser tattoo removal treatment.
-It’s important to be across everything beforehand, so you can have an effective tattoo removal treatment.
-Some antibiotics cause negative results and make the skin sensitive.
-You must wait at least 4 weeks after you have stopped taking the antibiotics before you book in for tattoo removal treatment.
-Do not take painkillers as they can cause you to bruise after a treatment.
-If you are concerned about the pain, speak to the tattoo removal specialist and they will discuss alternative pain reduction methods which are completely safe.
+Please provide your medical history to the clinician before a laser tattoo removal treatment and mention any antibiotics you might be taking.
+It is important to be across everything beforehand, so you can have an effective tattoo removal treatment.
+You will need to stop taking photosensitising medicines such as St John’s Wort, Retin A or Roaccutane 2 weeks before a treatment.
+These medicines can make the skin sensitive.
+And cause symptoms such as swelling, burning, rash, blisters, or eczematous conditions.
+If you are concerned about the pain, speak to the tattoo removal specialist.
+They will discuss alternative pain reduction methods which are completely safe.